ajay9634/Ajay-prefix/README.md

 ## ⚠️ Important Warnings

+> [!IMPORTANT]
-- 🔐 **Manual Registry Backup Recommended**: Always back up your Windows registry before installation.
+> - 🔐 **Manual Registry Backup Recommended**: Always back up your Windows registry before installation.
 While Wine containers can be recreated with minimal loss, the author is not responsible for registry issues.

+> [!IMPORTANT]
-- 💾 **Post-Installation Save Migration**: After setup, manually move game saves from the C: drive to your designated **Save Data Folder**.
+> - 💾 **Post-Installation Save Migration**: After setup, manually move game saves from the C: drive to your designated **Save Data Folder**.
 On Windows 11, copy or move the AppData directory to prevent data loss.

+> [!CAUTION]
-- 🚫 **Do Not Delete**: Avoid removing the **Save Data Folder** or its root drive.
+> - 🚫 **Do Not Delete**: Avoid removing the **Save Data Folder** or its root drive.

 > [!NOTE]
 > Do not select internal drives (e.g., C:, E:, Z:) as the **Save Data Folder**.